ujsolon/anoulam/README.md

 1. Open the frontend in your browser at [http://localhost:3000](http://localhost:3000).
 2. Use the "What to Cook?" feature to input ingredients and get recipe suggestions.
 3. Use the "What to Buy?" feature to generate a shopping list based on the dish you want to cook.
+4. Follow the step-by-step cooking instructions provided for your selected dish.

 ## Project Structure